Mental Health in Training Young Athletes

 Techniques that Train the Mind

 The approach to mental health training can often conflict with physical training, which usually leaves parents and coaches unsure if they are pushing their athletes too hard, or not enough.
-However, the general rule when judging a child-athletes mental health is to simply talk to them.
+However, the general rule, when judging child-athletes mental health is to talk to them.
 If they are happy, and having fun playing the sport, then continue with their routines.